LanDinh/khaleesi-ninja/documentation/folder-structure/kubernetes.md

 The configuration consists of four parts, all of which must be specified when installing a helm chart:

 * environment: this contains environment-specific configuration like e.g. the domain used for that environment
-* app: this contains app-specific configuration, like e.g. the number of postgres replicas to use for the database
+* site: this contains site-specific configuration, like e.g. the number of postgres replicas to use for the database
-* type: this contains service-type specific configuration, like e.g. if an ingress resource should be set up
+* type: this contains app-type specific configuration, like e.g. if an ingress resource should be set up
-* service: this contains service-specific configuration, like e.g. how many replicas should be used for that service
+* app: this contains app-specific configuration, like e.g. how many replicas should be used for that app
 * third-party: this contains configuration necessary for third parties
   * `kube-prometheus-stack.yml` is the configuration of the monitoring stack

 The combination of these parts must provide valid input for the helm charts.
 They are passed in order, with the exception of the environment, which is last.
-That way, the more specific types can override the less specific configuration, with the environment bein able to override everything (e.g. in `development`, only a single replica is required per service).
+That way, the more specific types can override the less specific configuration, with the environment bein able to override everything (e.g. in `development`, only a single replica is required per app).

 ### `khaleesi-ninja-cluster`